-The fact is this: you need to look from whence you have come and what you have overcome in your life.
-It is there we will see the evidence that we are capable of holding ourselves together.
-We do not need to seek greater strength; the evidence shows that we are already strong.
+This is the truth: you need to look from whence you have come and what you have overcome in your life, for it is there we will see the evidence that we are capable of holding ourselves together.
+We do not need to seek greater strength, as the evidence shows that we are already strong.

-We may be tired, and we may dream of a life without pain; but no matter who we are – whether we have been abused, lived a fairytale childhood, if we are rich or poor – all of us must face the realities of life.
+We may be tired and dream of a life without pain, but no matter who we are – whether we have been abused, lived a fairytale childhood, if we are rich or poor – all of us must face the realities of life.

-One of the keys is this: we must bear witness within ourselves of what we have experienced in life, and accept – through observing that life – that we are indeed greater than the pain.
+We must bear witness within ourselves of what we have experienced in life, and through observing that life, accept that we are indeed greater than the pain.
 For if we were not, we would no longer exist.
 You have survived your past, now you need to let go of the “whys”.
 Accept that we can ponder the reasons until the end of time, and come up with a different answer every time, and never find closure.

-When it comes to your husband’s upcoming surgery, of course there is reason for concern; but it is not as it was pre-1950's.
-This form of surgery is now routine, conducted with a great deal of success.
-The odds are very good in your husband’s favor.
+When it comes to your husband’s upcoming surgery, of course there is reason for concern, but it is not as it was pre-1950's.
+This form of surgery is now routine and conducted with a great deal of success, with the odds very good in your husband’s favor.
 So, have faith that all will go well.
-I know you are afraid to do that, because you want to prepare yourself, just in case it doesn’t.
+I know you are afraid to do that because you want to prepare yourself, just in case it doesn’t.
 It is difficult emotionally and spiritually, but you will get through it and find greater peace within yourself.